mauriciopoppe/blog/site/content/notes/learning-french.md

 In my journey, I have realized that:

-* **I can only learn the language through discipline** - Like learning any other skill, it requires me to be **consistent**.
+* **I can only learn the language through discipline** - Like learning any other skill, it requires me to be consistent.
 This means practicing whenever
   I have the opportunity.
-Some days I might not feel like learning it, but I know that just trying for a few minutes will help, in other words, even if I don't have the motivation to practice, I do it anyway.
+Some days I might not feel like learning it, but I know that just trying for a few minutes will help, anyway, even if I don't have the motivation to practice, I do it anyway.
-* **You get as much as you put in** - Regardless of the method I use, I'm not going to learn it if I don't practice it enough.
+* **You get as much as you put in** - No matter what method I use, I'm not going to learn it if I don't practice enough.
-* **I want to be fluent in a conversational setting** - I want to speak a language comfortably in a conversational setting, I'm not that interested in learning how to write it perfectly (although it helps).
+* **I want to be fluent in a conversational setting** - I want to speak a language comfortably in a conversational setting, I'm not that interested in learning how to write it perfectly though it helps.
-* **Having an imperfect accent is okay** - I acknowledge that I have an accent when I speak, and that's okay, my accent is what makes me unique.
+* **Having an imperfect accent is okay** - I know that I have an accent when I speak and that's okay, my accent is what makes me unique.
   My goal is for the person or people I'm talking to to understand me, and if they can, then that's it.
-  Having an accent is not an excuse to stop learning other aspects of the language, though, I do put effort into learning new words and memorizing the gender of nouns.
+  Having an accent is not an excuse to stop learning other things though, I do put effort into learning new words and the gender of nouns.

 ## The Power of Comprehensible Input

-When I decided to learn French, I did what most people would probably do: search online for recommended methods and try them, like reading a beginner's "Learn French" book, listening to audiobooks where a teacher teaches French grammar rules in English, or enrolling in a language learning school[^school].
+When I decided to learn French, I did what most people would probably do, search online for recommended methods and try them, like reading a beginner's "Learn French" book, listening to audiobooks where a teacher teaches French grammar rules in English, or enrolling in a language school[^school].
-Unfortunately, after a few months of trying all of these methods, I got frustrated and felt that I was not making any significant progress.
+Anyway, after a few months of trying all of these methods, I got frustrated and felt that I was not making much progress.

-[^school]: Not that it's a bad idea, but the method of learning grammar (verbs and their conjugations) didn't work **initially** for me.
+[^school]: Not that it's a bad idea, but the method of learning grammar (verbs and their conjugations) didn't work initially for me.
-Doing the homework helped a lot, though.
+Doing the homework helped a lot though.

 One day, YouTube recommended a video that changed the way I thought about learning a language.
 It's a lecture from [Stephen Krashen on Language Acquisition and Comprehensible Input](https://www.youtube.com/watch?v=fnUc_W3xE1w).